How to Replace Cracked or Broken Floor Tiles

 Step Three: Finishing the Job

-Once the cement has cured, you need to add the grout - and hopefully you've been able to match the original grout perfectly.
+Once the cement has cured, you need to grout around it.
+Hopefully, you've been able to match the original grout perfectly.
 Mix up enough grout as directed on the packaging, allow it to sit for 10 to 20 minutes, and you're ready to go.

 Scoop some of it out, and using a grout float, press the grout into the spaces.
 Use the float on a 45-degree angle, and clear away any excess.
 Once the space between the tiles is filled, scrape away as much excess grout as you can, using the float.

 Once the grout has hardened somewhat, polish the tile with a soft cloth.
-Allow to harden over the next 36 hours, before washing down the area.
+Allow it to harden over the next 36 hours, before washing down the area.